DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/heatmap.jpg" style="border:none;" />
 </div>

-**March 20th** — How do you move from spreadsheet to informative data visualization?
-Lists of differentially expressed transcripts often include different patterns or modules of genes that are coordinately regulated across treatments or conditions, and these patterns can provide powerful insight into biology.
+**March 20th** — Lists of differentially expressed transcripts often include different patterns or modules of genes that are coordinately regulated across treatments or conditions, and these patterns can provide powerful insight into biology.
 In this class you'll use correlation-based clustering methods and heatmap visualization to interrogate DEGs to reveal modules of co-regulated genes.

 * __TA help__ - Hill rm 234 (library); 2-3pm
 * __Class__ - Hill rm 130; 3-5PM